TripelA/Speech-to-text-implementation/code/README.md

 > - `wget https://github.com/SeanNaren/deepspeech.pytorch/releases/download/v2.0/ted_pretrained_v2.pth` (this is the Tedlium dataset)

->- 'wget https://storage.cloud.google.com/mlp-models/iteration4.pth` ( this is fine tune pre-trained model) These models must be downloaded in order to use the [`Transcribe_and_Compare.py`](https://github.com/TripelA/ML2_FinalProject/blob/master/code/Transcribe_and_compare.py) code
+>- `wget https://storage.cloud.google.com/mlp-models/iteration4.pth` ( this is fine tune pre-trained model)

+>- These models must be downloaded in order to use the [`Transcribe_and_Compare.py`](https://github.com/TripelA/ML2_FinalProject/blob/master/code/Transcribe_and_compare.py) code

 **Dataset**